 If both the complainant and the respondent object to the findings and/or order, the objections will be consolidated and a single hearing will be conducted.

 Formal rules of evidence will not apply, but rules or principles designed to assure production of the most probative evidence will be applied.
-The administrative law judge may exclude evidence that is immaterial, irrelevant, or unduly repetitious.
+The ALJ may exclude evidence that is immaterial, irrelevant, or unduly repetitious.